-I am a long time Blancpain collector and enthusiast, also active under the pseudonym shortys home in various worldwide watch fora, the Blancpain – Manufacture de Haute Horlogerie Group on Facebook and on Instagram.
+I am a long time Blancpain collector and enthusiast, also active under the pseudonym shortys home in various worldwide watch fora and on Instagram.
+You can also join me and many other enthusiasts in the Blancpain – Manufacture de Haute Horlogerie Group on Facebook here.
+The blog itself has a Facebook site here.
+For German speaking enthusiasts I have created a dedicated Facebook Group here.

 Based on my experience with Blancpain timepieces for more than 20 years and countless interactions with fellow enthusiasts I decided to create a blog entirely dedicated to the Manufacture based in Le Brassus.